phoenixg/omnipay-pingpp/README.md

 - Because it's simpler, more elegant, more consistantly designed
 - Because the implementation to the official API is more covered than SDK
 - Because it's fully unit tested

+## Terminology

+- `transactionId` is the Merchant’s reference to the transaction - so typically the ID of the payment record in the Merchant Site’s database.
+In Ping++, it's often called `order_no`.
+- `transactionReference` is the Payment Gateway’s reference to the transaction.
+In Ping++, it's often called `Charge Id`, `Red Envelope Id`, `Transfer Id`.
+- `returnUrl` is used by drivers when they need to tell the Payment Gateway where to redirect the customer following a transaction.
+Typically this is used by off-site ‘redirect’ gateway integrations.
+In Ping++, it's called differently by various payment channels.
+- `notifyUrl` is used by drivers to tell the Payment Gateway where to send their server-to-server notification, informing the Merchant Site about the outcome of a transaction.
+In Ping++, it's called differently by various payment channels.